mapwatch/mapwatch/README.md

 They're treated as "side areas", like abyssal depths or trials, not a separate map run.
 A map with a Zana mission adds 1, not 2, to your maps-completed-today count.

-Exception: Zana's dailies are a side area of the "Crumbled Laboratory" map.
-Yes, that's not actually a map, kind of awkward.
-I'd like to improve this soon.

 ### Any similar tools?

 * [Path of Maps](http://pathofmaps.com/) allows you to track loot from each map.
 It's less automatic, it takes some extra interaction/time during each map, but it can track things that Mapwatch doesn't.